sitiporn/Reading-paper/README.md

    - Furthermore work
      - [ ] downloading baseline model to proof that dataset is able to discriminate  on CLINIC150, BANKINK77, HWU64
-     - [ ] fill-in validation acc on Pretrain dataset and fine-tunning dataset
+     - [ ] fill-in validation acc on Pretrain dataset and fine-tunning dataset on CLINIC150, BANKINK77, HWU64
-     - [ ] and test acc off every datasets
+     - [ ] and test acc of every datasets

 ### Experiment instruction